8 Steps to Help Your Child Develop Self Control

 The bottom line on waiting is that while we can encourage the development of self-control by empathically helping our child endure discomfort, it backfires if kids think we're tormenting them.
 Luckily, life gives kids plenty of practice in waiting without our orchestrating it, because:

 8. Children learn self-control naturally as they attempt to master their world.

 Kids develop self-discipline when they're motivated by something important to them.
 Playing with other kids requires them to manage their emotions and impulses.
 Making cookies requires them to wait until the cookies are baked.
 Getting good at soccer requires them to practice kicking over and over.

 Every time a child has to manage himself, he learns a strategy that helps him.
 For instance, the children who are able to resist the treat are proficient at refocusing their attention to concentrate on something else.
 When the researcher leaves the room, they distract themselves.
 After one longing look at the marshmallow, a child will ignore it, instead pulling out the most interesting toy from the shelf.
 How did he learn this?
 By the repeated experience of wanting something badly enough that he regulated himself to get it.

 Are you worried that your child might eat the marshmallow?
-I have good news for you.

-So the die is NOT cast at age four.
-The brain is like a muscle -- it strengthens throughout life, depending on how it's used.
+So the die is not cast at age four.
+The brain is like a muscle — it strengthens throughout life, depending on how it's used.
 Parents who are emotionally responsive, set empathic limits, model emotional regulation, and encourage children to pursue their passions will raise self-disciplined kids, and that's probably true regardless of whether the child passes the marshmallow test at age four.

-Does it sound like the parents' own self discipline predicts the child's?
+Does it sound like the parents' own self-discipline predicts the child's?
 You bet.
 But that's another study.